britannica/institutional-styleguide/readme.md

 `npm run guide:build`

 This should only take a couple of seconds.
-After that completes, you can refresh your browser to see the changes you've made.
+Afterwards, you can refresh your browser to see the changes you've made.

 ### Publishing a new version of the style guide

-After you've checked that the changes you've made look good, it's time to commit and push them back to the GitHub repo.
+After you've verified your changes, it's time to commit and push them back to the GitHub repo.

 **If you're using GitHub Desktop** (recommended for non-developers):